Punishment or Pruning?

 Now, do you and I deserve punishment?
 Do we deserve judgment?
 No question about it!
 We deserve 10,000 lifetimes of grief and pain and turmoil—plus eternal punishment in hell.
 But that is not what we get when we truly trust in Jesus Christ.
 Why do we not receive eternal punishment?
 Because Christ already endured the punishment for our sin on His bloody cross.
 Why do we not receive punishment in our lives as Christians?
 Because Christ already endured the punishment for our sin on His bloody cross.
 If we forget this gospel truth then we become Pharisees who are filled with an imaginary sense of our own self-righteousness and, as a result, begin to conclude that the sins of others are far worse than our own.
 Remembering the sufficiency of the Cross of Christ is foundational to living for Him in a fallen world, while we dwell in fallen bodies.

-I have written on this punishment/discipline distinction before (in both Counsel One Another and Brass Heavens and this blog), but it bears repeating.
+I have written on this punishment/discipline distinction before (Brass Heavens: Reasons for unanswered prayer), but it bears repeating.
 When God chastens us (believers), He trains us in righteousness—and He does so motivated by love (Hebrews 12:6).
 At times this includes suffering painful consequences for our sinful words and deeds; which He has the wisdom to discern.
 However, He does not make us do penance.
 Nor does He cast us away in anger.
 We are no longer His enemies who receive punishment, but we are His adopted and blood-bought children.
 We are His branches and, as such, we are tended and cared for, but still need a lot of pruning.

 Like the tree that is oddly shaped, has suckers growing out of the base of the trunk, or has dead branches here and there; we are in need of pruning.
 There is character deficiency in our lives that God wants us to become aware of; there are serious heart sins (the root behind all behavioral sins), and sinful habits that need to be repented of.
 In short, we need to be pruned.
 But what are God’s purposes in pruning?